timsuchanek/lycheeJS/README.md

-If you installed lycheeJS via distributed package, you can use *lycheeJS Ranger* from the Applications Menu from your Operating System.
+If you installed lycheeJS via distributed package, you can use *lycheeJS Ranger* from the Applications Menu of your Operating System.
 This tool offers a GUI for maintenance and management of lycheeJS and your projects.